 UK OR CHINA – WHAT NEEDS TO BE CONSIDERED

 In a previous article we looked at the potential challenges of manufacturing in China and in particular the issues with quality.
-In 2011, we saw new factors arise that need to be considered before sourcing products and components from China.
+We have seen factors arise that need to be considered before sourcing products and components from China.

 Headline inflation in China hit 5.5% in May 2011 but food bills (11.7%) and wages are rising at a far faster rate.
 Combined with higher costs for energy and raw materials, it means that the famous “China price” is under severe pressure.

 Longer term prospects are no better with the Chinese government looking for an increase in wages of 80% or more over the next 5 years.
 The minimum wage was raised 21% at the beginning of 2011.
 Coupled with this is a shortage of workers which increased by 40% last year.
 The result has been the relocation of some businesses further inland which will result in higher transport costs and further logistical problems.

 Foreign buyers at this year’s trade fair in Guangzhou faced a shock every time they looked at a price sticker.
 “It’s a battle,” said a British plastics buyer, “every day, every product, every factory.”

 Manufacturers are citing the same problems: soaring labour costs, more expensive raw materials, higher energy bills and a strengthening currency that is squeezing their margins tighter than ever before.

 Labour costs rose 20% last year and raw materials are up by a third.
 Some Chinese factories are reported to have turned down orders from giants such as Wal-Mart because they refuse to sell at a loss and cannot meet the demands of multinationals which, the Chinese say, do not understand that the country’s cost base is changing as it develops.